 Peperonata is a rustic Italian dish of cooked peppers served as an accompaniment to meat or fish.
-It can be made with a blend of different types of peppers, cooked with garlic, onions and/or tomatoes.
+It can be made with a blend of different types of peppers, cooked with garlic, onions and/or tomatoes or even eggplant.
 Here I took one type of pepper and cooked it with chicken thighs, finished with butter and honey.
-The honey softens the heat of the peppers, comingling with the chicken juices and a touch of butter.
+The honey softens the heat of the peppers, commingling with the chicken juices and a touch of butter.
 Serve this simple weeknight dinner with a fresh tomato salad or a mix of greens and cucumbers with a light vinaigrette.
 A complete meal in roughly 30 minutes.

 Chicken Thigh Peperonata5 chicken thighs - bone in with skin